zhushun0008/SR_NE_ANR/README.md

 SR_NE_ANR
 =========

-This project is for self-learning and code from the paper Anchored Neighborhood Regression for Fast Example-Based Super-Resolution
+This project is for self-learning and codes from the paper Anchored Neighborhood Regression for Fast Example-Based Super-Resolution.
+The official codes and dataSet are from http://www.vision.ee.ethz.ch/˜timofter/